-Our Board of Directors has an Audit Committee, composed of Dr. Eshelman and Dr. Mario, each of whom are independent directors as defined in accordance with section Rule 10A-3 of the Exchange Act and Nasdaq listing rules, as well as Dr. LaBelle who is not considered independent.
+Our Board of Directors has an Audit Committee, composed of Dr. Eshelman and Dr. Mario each of whom are independent directors as defined in accordance with section Rule 10A-3 of the Exchange Act and Nasdaq listing rules.
 Dr. Eshelman serves as chairman of the committee.
-The Board of Directors has determined that Dr. Eshelman is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K. In order to satisfy the Nasdaq corporate governance requirements, we will replace Dr. LaBelle with a new independent director within 12 months of the closing of this offering.
+The Board of Directors has determined that Dr. Eshelman is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K. We are in the process of appointing one more independent director to the Audit Committee to satisfy the Nasdaq corporate governance requirement.